Together 10

 Research and Testing

-Before we went into the visual design phase we used wireframes to outline our needs and put in front of real parents to gauge their usability and functionality.
+Based on the collected information, and before I went into the visual design phase we used wireframes to outline our needs and put in front of real parents to gauge their usability and functionality.

-When we were ready to build we also ran numerous a/b tests.
+Then I lead numerous a/b tests.
 A major initiative we did was to put out multiple different landing pages to identify what tag lines and imagery was clearest and lead to the highest conversion rates.
 Doing this helped us better define the message and product that would best connect with our audience.
 The concepts included:

 1) 10 Minute learning activities, created by education professionals delivered to you daily